 LONDON – The term underrated is one that bandied around a lot in film, yet few actors seem as deserving of such a title than Ethan Hawke.
 It’s very easy to make a misconception about the actor, perhaps it’s his all-American name.
 The sort you would invent if creating if writing a story in school, picking between that and Brad Grizzly for your heroic protagonist.
 But Hawke is a meticulous, nuanced and resourceful performer, and while he has starred in his fair share of big-budget endeavours, he carefully picks his roles, appearing across genres and collaborating closely with likeminded directors to tell interesting, profound stories, as an actor you can never second guess.
-One of the latest is First Reformed, where he turns in a truly exceptional display, and one that you wouldn’t sniff at if it were to be considered on award season terms.
 So in appreciation of the talented actor, we run through his five best performances to date…

 DEAD POET SOCIETY The film is of course remembered for the wondrous turn by Robin Williams as an inspiring English teacher, but a fresh-faced Ethan Hawke also impresses, in his first major role at just 18 years old.
 It became clear instantly this was someone with great screen presence, who could display a vital sense of vulnerability, while also behind one of modern cinema’s truly iconic moments, when he stands up on his desk and says “O Captain, My Captain”.